fledge-iot/fledge/docs/rest_api_guide/03_RESTstatistics.rst

     * - statistics[].READINGS
       - Readings received by Fledge
     * - statistics[].*NORTH_TASK_NAME*
-      - The number of readings sent to the PI system via the OMF plugin with north instance name
+      - The number of readings sent to the upstream system by the plugin with the north instance name
     * - statistics[].UNSENT
       - Readings filtered out in the send process
     * - statistics[].UNSNPURGED